lsst/source_injection/doc/lsst.source.injection/reference/12_generate_injection_catalog.rst

 -----

 By default, units are assumed to be those expected by `GalSim <https://galsim-developers.github.io/GalSim/_build/html/sb.html>`_.
-Typically, this will be units of pixels for simple profile length measures, arcseconds for astropyhysical length measures (such as the Sérsic profile) and degrees for angle measures.
+Typically, this will be units of pixels for simple profile length measures, arcseconds for astrophysical length measures (such as the Sérsic profile) and degrees for angle measures.
 Exceptions to this are special parameters reserved for use by this package (see :ref:`lsst.source.injection-ref-generate-catalog-parameters` below for more details) such as ``mag``, which is in units of AB magnitude.

 To specify a parameter in units other than those expected by GalSim, values may be multiplied by an astropy unit object when working in Python (this cannot be achieved from the command line).